GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Busting Bolt**
 You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
 This is a ranged Ki attack.
 It has a total range extending a number of yards equal to your [Body] score plus your [Fort] score.

+**Chakra Sealing Strike**
+You spend 1 ki to perform a *magical* unarmed attack against a creature as an action, gaining a bonus to the attack result equal to your [Body] bonus for the purpose of determining if it is a critical hit.
+If that creature is casting a spell, you perform a counterspell check against them, even if you do not know the spell.

 **Cruel Strike**
 The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack, and then perfoms a movement.